How to Choose the Right Credit Card for Your Spending Habits and Goals

 Keeping personal and business spending on separate cards makes tax time easier and gives you a clearer picture of what your business actually costs to run.
 If you want organized records, rewards on purchases you're already making, and solid fraud protection, a business rewards card is worth a look.

-Whether a fee is worth it comes down to one question: will you use enough of the card's benefits to come out ahead?
-For most people, a no-fee card that matches their spending habits is the right starting point.
+Some cards charge an annual fee in exchange for premium perks or higher rewards rates.
+Before applying, do a quick gut check: will you actually use enough of those benefits to come out ahead?
+For most people, a no-fee card that fits their spending habits is the right starting point—and a solid one.

-Ongoing APR: Especially important if you carry a balance
+• Ongoing Rate: Especially important if you carry a balance

 Ready to take the next step?